 I invite you to learn more about my style (see right column) and pricing options (see below).

 If you are interested, you are welcome to reach out to me and we can set up a brief phone call before scheduling.

 My practice is body oriented and trauma informed.
 I integrate various evidence-based interventions to support clients in establishing a sense of deep connection to self, others and sustaining well-being.
-I am well suited to work with young adults (ages 19-30) and adolescents (ages 13-18) who are interested in mindfulness and other body-based exercises to be the center of their therapeutic experience.
+I love to work with children, adolescents, and young adults who are interested in creative and somatic approaches to therapy.

 I see clients who are experiencing a range of mental health challenges.
 I am especially familiar with anxiety, grief, burn-out, persistent depression, relational stressors, survivors of sexual trauma, and those navigating life as an artist.
 I align with clients whose identities and values defy society's conventional norms.
 My practice is trauma-informed, and I am dedicated to an anti-oppression, anti-racist, body positive, LGBTQIA+ affirming and equitable lens.